 The elevator industry is one of the most financially rewarding trades, offering numerous career opportunities.
 If you want to build a career in this industry, the best way to start is by joining a recognized apprenticeship program.

-Among these, the National Elevator Industry Educational Program is probably the most prestigious apprenticeship scheme.
+Among these, the National Elevator Industry Educational Program (NEIEP) is probably the most prestigious apprenticeship scheme.
 To secure a place in this program, you must pass the Elevator Industry Aptitude Test (EIAT), a subsequent interview and a tool assessment exam.
+I

 This article will provide information about the EIAT assessment test, including its structure and what type of questions you may be required to answer.
 You will also be given several handy tips to help you prepare for the EIAT exam and perform well enough to secure an apprenticeship.Take A Test